weiks/quarters-docs/docs/guides/transfer-quarters.md

 OAuth works, check out
 [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).

-If you can want to know how to add "Login with Quarters" in your app, [checkout our guide here](./login-quarters.md).
+If you want to know how to add `Login with Quarters` in your app, [checkout our guide here](./login-quarters.md).

 Let's start with client side.
-First add [Quarters Javascript SDK](../sdk/js.md) in `index.html`:
+First add [Quarters JavaScript SDK](../sdk/js.md) in `index.html`:

 ```html